MoshikoZana/MoshikoZana/README.md

 🔭 **`DevOps Engineer (Automation/Programming/Cloud Specialist)`**

-As a DevOps engineer, I thrive in the dynamic environment of development and operations, utilizing my love for programming to craft efficient solutions.
+Hello World, I'm Moshiko.
+I thrive in the dynamic development and operations environment, utilizing my love for programming to craft efficient solutions.
 From building deployment pipelines to optimizing workflows, I relish the challenge of problem-solving and continuous learning.
 Whether immersed in coding or exploring virtual worlds in video games, I am passionate about growth and innovation in all things tech.🚀

 ---
 ### 🧰 Languages and Tools